gabrielenizzoli/www-nizzoli-net/_posts/2021-03-15-compile-scala-script-at-runtime.md

 A useful trick: to be able to define code at runtime and use it in a scala/java class!

-First we need our code to have the proper scala packages:
+First we need the proper scala dependencies:

 ```xml
 <dependencies>